Henry Morton Stanley & Kalulu, 1873 [PHOTOS: LIBRARY OF CONGRESS]

 With an unyielding complexity, this part of photographic history (including video recorders in present day) that shows oppression and so many Black lives being mistreated, killed, and oppressed because of their race still has a present sense of enslaving, because racism still exists.

-Shaun La is a photographer and writer out of Baltimore, Maryland.
+Shaun La is a photographer and writer out of New York, New York.
 As a writer, he has been published by the Amsterdam News, the Baltimore Sun, Afro-Punk, Camera Obscura, Film Shooters Collective, Art Photo Feature, Emulsive & other media outlets.
 His work, including photography taken with film cameras only, can be viewed at: www.ShaunArts.com.